longevity-consortium/SysBioM001Paper/DIRAC/README.md

 # SysBioM001Paper/DIRAC
-This directory includes the code for the differential rank conservation (DIRAC; Eddy, J.A. et al. PLoS Comput.
+This directory includes the code for the Differential Rank Conservation (DIRAC; Eddy, J.A. et al. PLoS Comput.
 Biol.
 2010) analyses used in our M001/M004 paper.

 ## Code overview
 > The below figure numbers correspond to the current preprint version (DOI: https://doi.org/10.1101/2022.07.11.22277435).